dzarro/docs/README.md

 # docs
-Some useful software documentation and turtorial.
+Some useful software documentation and tutorials.